flix-/keeto-doc/source/getting_started.rst

 permissions and keys.
 The relevant entities and their relationship are described in :ref:`ldap-data-model`.
 General configuration is software dependent and not not outlined here.
-The samples directory however contains relevant configurations for OpenLDAP and LDIF files for setting up a testing environment.
+The samples directory however contains relevant configuration files for the OpenLDAP directory server.